Jstith/CTF-Development/README.md

 ## Organization

-The challenges are organized by category and difficulty.
-Each challenge is marked with the CTF it was used in and its intended difficult.
+The challenges are organized into the following categories:
 - Web
 - Cryptography
 - Forensics